FREQUENTLY ASKED QUESTIONS

 When do I need to arrive at the airport?

-We encourage passengers to arrive 1.5 to 2 hours prior to scheduled flight departure time.
+We encourage passengers to arrive at least 2 hours prior to scheduled flight departure time for domestic flights; and 3 hours for international flights.
 This allows time for parking and shuttle transportation, airline check-in, obtaining a boarding pass and going through the security screening process.
 If you are an unaccompanied minor, traveling with pets or require other special accommodations, be sure to allow additional time for special check-in procedures.

 What are the terminal hours?